Thesis Capstone 2024

 Outdoor wayside exhibits in natural parks provide historical and ecological information to visitors as they encounter the park landscape.
 While these exhibits offer site-based information, they fall short in facilitating a sense of connection and emotional investment between visitor and place.

-As a mediator between visitors and the environment, wayside exhibits can be designed to accommodate both entities through integrative placemaking strategies, enacted through site-specific engagements, propagation of local ecologies, and incorporation of specific biophilic principles.
+As a mediator between visitors and the environment, wayside exhibits can be designed to reflect both entities through integrative placemaking strategies, enacted through site-specific engagements, interpretive storytelling, and directed facilitation between audiences.

 Implementing these placemaking strategies can connect visitors to their environment and cultivate a grounded connection to the park landscape in tandem with the experience.
 In doing so, wayside exhibits can provide a sense of place that contributes to a deeper understanding of local ecological narratives for multi-generational visitors.